JesseVent/crypto/cran-comments.md

 # Latest CRAN submission comments

+### crypto minor release 1.0.3
+- turning off verbose mode from `crypto_history()` function
+- added additional check in `encoding.R` to not change locale for existing windows UTF-8 encoding
+- updating crypto_exchanges to include new columns to resolve GitHub issue
+- other minor bug fixes

+**Notes regard usage of doSNOW, no alternative please see previous comments below for note resolution.**

 ## crypto 1.0.2 - Minor resubmission
 My sincere apologies for the resubmission, wasting your time was not my intention
 - Option .verbose changed from TRUE to FALSE in crypto_history() function.